The penitentiary system in Bolivia is one of the most challenging in the world: overcrowding is at more than 350%

 2019 SIPENBOL V. 2.5 installation.

-One of the biggest weaknesses of the Bolivian State was having up-to-date information on people deprived of liberty.
+One of the biggest weaknesses of the Bolivian State was the lack of up-to-date information on people deprived of liberty.
 SIPENBOL addresses this problem and with the implementation of the system in almost the entire country, the State has real data that allows it to make better decisions and formulate public policies aimed at improving the conditions of these people.

 Likewise, with the second version of SIPENBOL, the interdisciplinary teams are included so that, through the system, they can carry out more specialized follow-up of the cases they attend and ensure continuity in assistance, even if there is a change of staff.
 This will have a positive impact on the work carried out with each person deprived of liberty and a more effective service will be provided.